-I was recently asked to be part of the pattern testing process for Anna Allen Clothing’s latest garment – the Pomona Pants.
-A versatile pattern that comes with 3 different views, shorts, wide trousers and tapered trousers.
-I love Anna Allen’s patterns, they are just …
+Recently I was asked to be part of the pattern testing process for Anna Allen Clothing’s latest garment – the Pomona Pants.
+It is a versatile pattern that comes with 3 different views, shorts, wide trousers, and tapered trousers.
+I love Anna Allen’s patterns, they …

 Month: March 2020

 This week I have been making a Demeter Dress for my summer holiday wardrobe, as I am off to Tenerife next week.
 Depending on virus outbreaks, but lets not think about that!